The Best Wine Refrigerators Are Sleek and Keep Your Precious Bottles Safe From Spoilage

 Even the more affordable wine refrigerators are still on the pricier side, so we tapped industry experts for insight on reliable brands and features to look out for to ensure it’s an investment well made.
-We also leaned on previous research and interviews with those who have some serious wine know-how.
-From there, we curated a list of fridges that check the boxes when it comes to performance and design, with some familiar picks that Domino editors have tested in the past for stylish wine storage.
+We also leaned on research and interviews with those who have some serious wine know-how.
+From there, we curated a list of fridges that check the boxes when it comes to performance and design, with some familiar picks that Domino editors have tested for stylish wine storage.

 Our Shopping Checklist

 The difference between a sleek, stylish wine fridge and one that feels so-so comes down to the materials used.
 On the exterior, stainless steel is a safe bet for a polished look, and streak-free glass also keeps things looking sharp.
 Once you open the refrigerator, shelving will be the first thing to grab your attention (Reynolds notes he’d “opt for the Eurocave shaped firm plastic shelves”).
 You’ll also be deciding between a built-in or freestanding fridge.
 “Freestanding is the best because it can be easily removed if you decide you’d like to convert the area to [other storage] down the road,” notes California Closets New York design consultant Debra Russo.
 Beyond these details, the overall size and shape of your wine fridge will determine how it looks in your space, so choose something that won’t overwhelm the composition of the room.